visualizersdotnl/oldschool-metaballs/README.md

-# oldschool-metaballs
+# oldschool-metaballs (originally for Pentium Celeron 733Mhz / Xbox)

-09/01/2026 -- I've formed a plan to unabandon this by now very retro stuff, appropriate it for something or other, and parallelize it on CPU.

-Oldschool optimized CPU metaballs implementation (surface crawler).
+- Oldschool SIMD-optimized surface crawler (first version ~2001-2002).
-It's a snippet taken from TPB-06 (http://www.pouet.net/prod.php?which=64338).
+- It's a snippet taken from TPB-06 (http://www.pouet.net/prod.php?which=64338) where I used them once more, without any further thread parallelism.

-It won't compile out of the box, nor be updated.
+- It won't compile out of the box.

 Have fun! :)